wisekiddo/DataStructureAlgorithm/README.md

 Data Structure and Algorithm Reviewer in Kotlin examples

 ## Algorithms
+> a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

 ### Sorting
 #### Merge Sort
 Mergesort is another divide and conquer algorithm.
 It continuously divides an array into two halves, recurses on both the left subarray and right subarray stops until it left 1 element, and finally merges the two sorted halves.